top of page

 Your potential.

-All reduced so you can feel safe.
+Reduced to a joke so you can feel safe.

+Sarcasm is easy.
 It takes no courage to sneer from the cheap seats.

 Irony is the language of people who’ve stopped believing they can shape their lives.